Shiva Tandava Stotra: Legend

-The Uttara Kanda of the Hindu epic Ramayana records that the ten-headed, twenty-armed mighty King Ravana defeated and looted Alaka – the city of his step-brother and god of wealth Kubera, situated near Mount Kailash.
+The Uttara Kanda of the Hindu epic Ramayana records that the ten-headed, twenty-armed mighty King Ravana defeated and looted Alaka – the city of his half-brother and god of wealth Kubera, situated near Mount Kailash.
 After the victory, Ravana was returning to Lanka in the Pushpaka Vimana (the flying chariot stolen from Kubera), when he spotted a beautiful place.
 However, the chariot could not fly over it.
 Ravana met Shiva's demigod-bull attendant Nandi (Nandisha, Nandikeshvara) at the place and asked the reason behind his chariot's inability to pass over the place.
 Nandi informed Ravana that Shiva and Parvati were enjoying their dalliance on the mountain, and that no one was allowed to pass.
 Ravana mocked Shiva and Nandi.
-Enraged by the insult to his master, Nandi cursed Ravana that monkeys would destroy him.
+Enraged by the insult to his master, Nandi cursed Ravana that Vanaras would destroy him.
 In turn, Ravana decided to uproot Kailash, infuriated by Nandi's curse, and his inability to proceed further.
 He put all his twenty arms under Kailash, and started lifting it.
 As Kailash began to shake, a terrified Parvati embraced Shiva.
 However, the omniscient Shiva realized that Ravana was behind the menace, and pressed the mountain into place with his big toe, trapping Ravana beneath it.
 Ravana gave a loud cry in pain.
 Advised by his ministers, Ravana sang hymns in praise of Shiva for a thousand years.
 Finally, Shiva not only forgave Ravana, but also granted him an invincible sword called the Chandrahasa.
 Since Ravana cried, he was given the name "Ravana" – one who cried.
 The verses that Ravana sang were collected and became known as the Shiva Tandava Stotra.